thp/urlwatch/docs/source/reporters.rst

 store the password, run: ``urlwatch --xmpp-login`` and enter your password.

-If for whatever reason you cannot use a keyring to store your password you can also set the insecure_password option in the XMPP config.
-For more information read "SMTP login without keyring".
+If for whatever reason you cannot use a keyring to store your password you can also set the ``insecure_password`` option in the XMPP config.
+For more information about the security implications, see :ref:`smtp-login-without-keyring`.